poojaruhal/poojaruhal.github.io/_pages/about.md

 I can say that I have witnessed the real software engineering happening in various industries and in various profiles.

 ## Recent Updates
-- Paper accepted in Source Code Analysis and Manipulation (SCAM), 2021
+- Papers accepted in Source Code Analysis and Manipulation (SCAM), 2021
 - Paper accepted in Journal of Systems and Software (JSS), 2021
 - Paper accepted in Empirical software engineering (EMSE), 2021
 - Doctoral Symposium Paper accepted in International Conference on Software Engineering (ICSE), 2021